rehierl/node-tree-outliner/about-sequences.md

 A **section** is a sequence of subsequent nodes.

-This definition does not state anything about a section's first and last nodes.
-It merely states that a section is not just some sequence of randomly selected
-nodes: The order of nodes associated with a section always corresponds with a document's node sequence because nodes must be associated with a section while they are being entered.
+This definition merely states that a section is not just some sequence of randomly selected nodes: The order of nodes associated with a section always corresponds with a document's node sequence (because nodes must be associated with a section while they are being entered).

 A section that has no subsections is a sequence of strictly subsequent nodes.
 Consequently, such a section is a subsequence of its document's node sequence.